pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 failure:

 ```
-🛑 testSomething(): An effect returned for this action is still running.
+❌ An effect returned for this action is still running.
    It must complete before the end of the test. …
 ```